Vitamix 5300 vs 750 Professional – Comparison with Easy to Follow Chart

 vitamix 5300 vs 750 interface

-Although they both have the variable speed knob, the 750 has those pre-programmed settings which we've already discussed above.
+Although they both have the variable speed knob, the 750 has those pre-programmed settings, which we’ve already discussed above.

 On the 750, you can use the knob to select the pre-programmed cycles OR control the speeds, but the 5300 knob only controls the speeds.